Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Introduction

 Our main contributions can be summarized as follows:

-\begin{itemize} \item We first explore decision-based attacks on face forgery detection and verify their adversarial vulnerability. \item We propose cross-task perturbation initialization to handle initialization failures to attacks by leveraging the high correlation of face features across tasks without requiring any knowledge of detectors. \item Inspired by the frequency clues of face forgery detection, we propose a frequency decision-based attack that adds perturbations in the frequency domain and then constrains the visual quality in the spatial domain. \item Experiments show that our method achieves state-of-the-art attack performance on FaceForensics++, CelebDF, and industrial APIs, which exposes the vulnerability of face forgery detection under decision-based attacks. \end{itemize}
+\begin{itemize} \item We first explore decision-based attacks on face forgery detection and verify their adversarial vulnerability in academic and industrial scenarios.
+Fake faces by our method can pass face forgery detection and face recognition, which further exposes the security problems of face forgery detectors. \item We propose cross-task perturbation initialization to handle initialization failures to attacks by leveraging the high correlation of face features across tasks without requiring any knowledge of detectors. \item We propose a frequency decision-based attack based on frequency clues, which for the first time verifies the effectiveness of frequency domain-based query attacks on face forgery detection. \item Experiments show that our method achieves state-of-the-art attack performance on FaceForensics++ and CelebDF, and first show that frequency-based detectors are just as vulnerable as spatial-based ones. \end{itemize}

 The remainder of the paper is organized as follows.
-Section~\ref{sec:relatedwork} briefly introduces face forgery detection and decision-based black-box attacks, and then discusses adversarial attacks on face forgery detection.
+Section~\ref{sec:relatedwork} briefly introduces face forgery detection and decision-based black-box attacks and then discusses adversarial attacks on face forgery detection.
 Section~\ref{sec:method} first gives the formal definition of decision-based attacks on face forgery detection.
 Then, we introduce Cross-task Perturbation Initialization and propose the Frequency Decision-based Attack.
 Section~\ref{sec:experiments} presents experiments to illustrate the effectiveness of the proposed method, including attacks on state-of-the-art detectors, ablation studies, attacks on industrial APIs, etc. We further discuss the possibility of using face-related tasks to assist in attacking face forgery detection in Section~\ref{sec:discussion} and conclude this paper in Section~\ref{sec:conclusions}.